Characterization of alpha and beta interactions in liquid xenon: Electric field configuration

 The field that would be exerted by electrodes made from solid plates is shown in black.
 Since in this case there would be no field leakage through the electrodes, it can be regarded as the limiting case of best achievable field homogeneity with the setup.
 The residual inhomogeneities of about 2.1\% are then due to stray fields which are not compensated by the field-shaping rings.
 Compared to this ideal case, hexagonal electrodes with a pitch of 1\,mm (blue line) show only a small amount of additional field inhomogeneities of 2.2\% while each electrode allows for a light transmission of 79.7\% at the same time.
 For electrodes having a pitch of 6\,mm (red line), this transparency increases to 96.7\%, however the field also becomes significantly less uniform (29.5\%).
 This holds true for homogeneity along the z-direction as well as in the x-y direction.
 The transparencies of the hexagonal electrodes are estimated as the ratio between the uncovered surface and the total surface of the grids.
 Note that by this approximation any dependence on the direction of the incoming light is not considered.
 0.02cm

 Figure\,\ref{fig:Efield_scan} shows the field deviation from the median field value as a function of the applied field strength.

 It can be seen that the relative uncertainty quickly increases for very small drift fields.
 This is due to the unavoidable field leakage from the extraction region in which a strong electric field needs to be maintained.
 At a median drift field of 460\,V/cm the relative deviation reaches a minimum of 1.2\%.
 At higher applied fields, the deviation slowly increases.
 We assume this effect comes from the field leakage from the region below the cathode.
 The deviation reaches a value of 1.5\% for a drift field of 1.26\,kV/cm.
+While the drift field is being changed during the measurement, the extraction field needs to be kept constant.
+It is estimated to vary by only 0.5\% over the full range of applied drift fields which can be assumed to have a negligible influence on the detected S2 size.
 0.02cm

-Two grid options were installed in our TPC: in a first configuration the meshes had a wire thickness of $100\,\upmu $m and a pitch of 6\,mm and in the second configuration $120\,\upmu $m and 1\,mm, respectively.
-Figure\,\ref{fig:field_map_pitches} shows the outcome of the simulation for the two configurations (6\,mm pitch on the left and 1\,mm on the right) together with the corresponding data from the TPC at a median field of approx. 400\,V/cm.
+The two grid options compared in figures\,\ref{fig:Efield_pitches} and\,\ref{fig:Efield_scan} were also installed in our TPC.
+In a first configuration the meshes had a wire thickness of $100\,\upmu $m and a pitch of 6\,mm and in the second configuration $120\,\upmu $m and 1\,mm, respectively.
+Figure\,\ref{fig:field_map_pitches} compares the outcome of the simulation for the two configurations (6\,mm pitch on the left and 1\,mm on the right) and shows how it impacts the data quality from ${}^\mathrm{83m}\mathrm{Kr}$ decays in the TPC (see also section\,\ref{subs:data_analysis}) at a median field of approx. 400\,V/cm.
 While the middle panels show the field in and around the target, the upper panels are zoomed into the electron extraction region showing the two electrodes and the quartz PMT window.
 The color scale represents the magnitude of the electric field.

 The lower panels show for each case data of the S2 pulse width (left) and the S2 pulse size (right) as a function of the drift length in the TPC.
 In the liquid-xenon target region, the second configuration (right side in figure\,\ref{fig:field_map_pitches}) gives a significantly more homogeneous electric field.
 The deviation from the median field is $(1-2)\%$ for the 1\,mm pitch and $\sim 13$\% for the 6\,mm pitch (see figure\,\ref{fig:Efield_scan}).
 0.02cm